Human Resource Machine: Reception

-Reviews for Human Resource Machine were generally positive, crediting the game for being able to distill the complexities of assembly programming into an easily understood visual metaphor.
-Angus Morrison of PC Gamer rated the game 75 out of 100, considered the puzzle progression to be strong and taught important programming concepts though would have appreciated more instruction on some of the advanced approaches; Morrison also felt the setting and story of the game was under utilized.
-Laura Kate Dale of Destructoid, giving the game a 6 out of 10, also found the lack of instructional material for advanced concepts in the second half of the game to be troublesome, and felt that the game didn't fully commit to either being a good instructional game for new programmers or a difficult challenge for advanced ones.
+The game received "generally favorable reviews" on all platforms except the Wii U version, which received mixed reviews, according to the review aggregation website Metacritic.
+It was credited for being able to distill the complexities of assembly programming into an easily understood visual metaphor.
+Angus Morrison of PC Gamer considered the puzzle progression to be strong and taught important programming concepts though would have appreciated more instruction on some of the advanced approaches; Morrison also felt the setting and story of the game was under utilized.
+Laura Kate Dale of Destructoid also found the lack of instructional material for advanced concepts in the second half of the game to be troublesome, and felt that the game didn't fully commit to either being a good instructional game for new programmers or a difficult challenge for advanced ones.
 Laura Hudson of Boing Boing believed the game's approach to programming and its visual style, matching that of Little Inferno, helps to avoid scaring off would-be players, and that some of the puzzles were designed to help make the player feel smart after completing them.